Injury System

 Temporary Life Point Reduction: Illnesses or internal injuries might reduce max Life Points by 3 until healed.

-Below is a pre-generated list of expected injuries and their effects.
+Below are pre-generated tables of expected injuries and their effects.
 This list is not all-encompassing but serves as a guide for structuring injuries.

 Endure Injuries: These injuries make it harder to withstand physical strain, pain, or environmental hazards.
 While suffering from these injuries, you gain a stack of disadvantage on Endure checks.